ryankarlos/AWS-ETL-Workflows/data-pipelines/README.md

 ```

 Navigate to the datapipeline console and click ion datapipeline id associated with the name used .e.g DataPipelineS3toS3
 The pipeline should be activated and you can track the progress of the cli task
+Compared to the previous example, this is a lot more simplistic and just runs a shellcommand activity on the EC2 resource

 ### s3 to Redshift